cc-archive/sotc-2015/mini.md

 #### Thanks to CC's public domain tools, digital images of outer space are made freely accessible and more broadly available to the public than ever before. {.img-pdmoon}

-###### A collaboration with NASA, the Project Apollo Archive makes available thousands of images of the iconic Apollo moon missions of the late 1960s and early 1970s under the Public Domain Mark. {.by}

-###### SpaceX, a private corporation, dedicates its photos to the public domain using CC0. {.by}

 #### #FREEBASSEL: Lead of Creative Commons Syria, Bassel Khartabil is a key contributor to projects that digitize, preserve, and share cultural heritage.
 He has been illegally imprisoned in Syria since March 2012.
 CC and its Board of Directors continue to call for Bassel's immediate and safe release. {.img-bk}

-###### Building on his invaluable contributions to the commons, Bassel's #NEWPALMYRA project features the 3D models of the ancient ruins of Palmyra, one of Syria's greatest archaeological treasures.
-The online community platform and data repository is dedicated to the preservation and creative reuse of data about Palmyra. {.by}

 -----

 ## 2015 Impact:<br />Regional Highlights {.impact}

 <img src="img/map.svg" alt="" class="sotc-image" />

-Creative Commons Affiliate Network includes over 500 researchers, activists, legal, education and policy advocates, and volunteers who serve as CC representatives in over 85 countries.
-Working alongside non-governmental institutions, universities, and public agencies, CC affiliates employ region-specific approaches to copyright and intellectual property that help solve local and global challenges.
-CC affiliates impact the growth and quality of the commons across all sectors from education, science, and research, to cultural heritage, data, design, and hardware.

 <div id="regional-highlights">